HomeThe Best Paint ColoursNeutral, Gray, Greige Cream and WhiteThe 5 Best Cream Paint Colours: Benjamin Moore

 2. Benjamin Moore Gentle Cream OC 96

 Gentle Cream is a heavy cream with similar undertones to Navajo White, making it warm and inviting with a subtle neutral base.
-It’s a great colour to pair with earth tones, neutrals (like chocolate brown and charcoal) and in dark hallways when you want a warm, but not white look.
+It’s a great color to pair with earth tones, neutrals (like chocolate brown and charcoal) and in dark hallways when you want a warm, but not white look.

 The LRV of Gentle Cream is 71, so while it reflects less light than Navajo White, it will still add some great energy to your room.